savitagup/901NodeIntro-1/Demos/Ch07-UsingExpress/4-middleware/README.md

 1. Open 2server-change-req.js.
 Notice the port it will start on.

-1. Note the use of sendFile on line 10 - this will cause all in coming request to go the site down page.
+1. Note the additional property to the request object on line 14.
+This makes request.chance available to future middleware.

 1. From the terminal type node 2 then hit tab to autocomplete to run the file.
 Hit return to start the server, control click to open the browser and verify behavior.